Absolutely (TV series): Television

 The characters of Don and George subsequently featured in their own spin-off series Mr. Don and Mr. George, which ran for six episodes.

 In 1995, a pilot was shown on BBC2 for a series called Mac, a sitcom based around MacGlashan and his long-suffering brother Finley (played by Gordon Kennedy).
 Finley ran a small shop selling the sort of stereotypical Scottish kitsch for tourists that inflamed Mac's senses, his assistant Aileen (played by Elaine Collins of City Lights) acted as Mac's love interest, while Nick Hancock played his Londoner love rival Van Webster.

 All four series of Absolutely were released as a DVD boxset entitled Absolutely Everything on 5 May 2008.
+Upon authoring the DVD, it was discovered that the master tape for Series 1, Episode 2 no longer exists in Channel 4's archives and thus an off-air copy is used on the boxset instead.
+Whether the episode was deliberately wiped or just improperly archived is unknown.

 Radio

 A reunion show was aired as part of BBC Radio 4's Sketchorama series, first broadcast on 20 May 2013.
 An extended version of the show was broadcast on BBC Radio 4 in August 2013.
 A year later, the special won a BBC Audio Drama award for best live scripted comedy.

 Absolutely returned as a four-part radio series for BBC Radio 4 in September 2015, again featuring the original cast without Jack Docherty.
-The new series, a co-production between Absolutely Productions Ltd and The Comedy Unit, was recorded on two evenings in August and September 2015 at The Oran Mor in Glasgow.
+The new series, a co-production between Absolutely Productions Ltd and The Comedy Unit, was recorded on two evenings in August and September 2015 at Òran Mór in Glasgow.
 The first episode was broadcast on Sunday 6 September 2015.

 A second four-part series aired on BBC Radio 4 during the summer of 2017, with a third following in July 2019.